axsh/openvnet/docs/InstallGuide.md

 # ip a
 ```

+The IP address is assigned to eth0.
+After the network interface of inst1 is attached to br0, a DHCP request is sent then the IP address is determined by the DHCP server implemented in vna.

 ping to inst2

 ```
 # ping 10.100.0.11
 ```

+You would see the ping replyed from the peer machine (in this case inst2).
 Meanwhile you can see which flows are selected by `vnflows-monitor`.
 Execute the following command on a lxc guest, then ping from one another.

 ```
+# cd /opt/axsh/openvnet/vnet/bin
 # ./vnflows-monitor c 0 d 1
 ```